Skip to main content

 *Up to 22% of people taking 2 mg once daily compared to up to 5% taking the inactive pill in clinical studies.

-[The camera follows a small tuft of her hair as it falls out and lands on the shower floor.]
+[The camera follows a small tuft of hair falling down her shoulder, onto the shower floor.]

-Voice over: Time felt swept away by hair loss.
+VO: Moments left behind.
+Time feels swept away by hair loss.

 Super: Olumiant is a prescription medicine used to treat adults with severe alopecia areata.